 Humble Bakery

-Now with two locations in Sydney, Humble Bakery serves up some of Sydney's best bread and pastries (their pink finger buns are icons).
+Now with three locations in Sydney, Humble Bakery serves up some of Sydney's best bread and pastries (their pink finger buns are iconic).

 The sandwich board rotates, so we can't promise what to expect other than some kind of toastie (potentially filled with cheese and mushroom, or pastrami and sauerkraut), a couple of special sandwich stacks (like porchetta, eggplant, or meatball), and a classic deli-style filled focaccia.